-18 Arcam Demolition & Construction Co Ltd v Worcestershire CC [1964] 2 All ER 286 executing the works and off-set the proceeds against the cost21.
+18 Arcam Demolition & Construction Co Ltd v Worcestershire CC [1964] 2 All ER 286 powers (Section 178(1)(b)) and until such time as they are recovered they shall become a charge on the land20.
+Furthermore, the LPA may sell any materials removed whilst executing the works and off-set the proceeds against the cost21.